Arthritis Care

 Can Exercise Worsen My Arthritis Symptoms?

 It’s a common myth that exercise exacerbates arthritis.
-In reality, regular, gentle exercise can improve joint mobility and reduce pain.
+In reality, regular, gentle exercise can improve joint and reduce pain.
 The key is finding low-impact activities like swimming or walking that don’t put extra stress on the joints.

 How Can I Make My Home More Arthritis-Friendly?